NickCMoore/beeston-castle/TESTING.md

 * __First Time Visitor Goals__ <a name="first-time-visitor-goals"></a>

     * As a first time visitor, I want to understand the main purpose of the site and learn more about the castle.
+By accesing the home page, it helps me to understand the reasoning behind the site.
+If I want to learn more about the castle, from the homepage, I click on History and then will be able to access the timeline which gives a historical overview of the site.

     ![Purpose of castle](assets/images/info-user.png)

     * As a first time visitor, I want to be able to easily navigate throughout the site to find content.
+To navigate through the site, the user can click on the links in the navigation menu and also on the Beeston Castle icon to return to the home page.

     ![Navigation](assets/images/navigation1.png)

     * As a first time visitor, I want to be able to easily plan a trip to the castle in advance.
 Therefore, I should be able to find out information such as how best to visit the castle and ticketing costs.
+To do this, a user can click on the Visit link and then easily find out this information.

     ![Ticketing](assets/images/visit-path.png)

     * As a first time visitor, I would like to access social media content about the castle, including content from the castle owners and also third parties.
+Easily accessible social media links are included in the footer of every page for users.

     ![Alt text](assets/images/social-media.png)

     * As a first time visitor, I want to find out background information about the history of the castle in a presentable format.
+If I want to learn more about the castle history, from the homepage, I click on History and then will be able to access the timeline which gives a historical overview of the site.

     ![Alt text](assets/images/timeline-user.png)

     * As a first time visitor, I want to be able to contact the castle owners to ask any further personal queries about visiting the castle.
+If I want to contact the castle owners, from the homepage, I click on Contact in the Navigation Menu and then will be able to access a contact form where I can submit my query.

     ![Alt text](assets/images/contact-user.png)

 * __Returning Visitor Goals__ <a name="returning-visitor-goals"></a>

     * As a returning visitor, I want to find out the latest information about visiting the castle.
+To do this, from the homepage, I click on the Visit link in the Navigation Menu and then the information will be presented to me.

     ![Latest info](assets/images/visit-path.png)

     * As a returning visitor, I want to build on my existing knowledge of the history of the castle with updated historical facts.
+If I want to learn more about the castle history, from the homepage, I click on History and then will be able to access the timeline which gives a historical overview of the site.

     ![Facts](assets/images/timeline-user.png)

      * As a returning visitor, I want to find the best way to get in contact with the castle owners with any new questions I may have.
+If I want to contact the castle owners, from the homepage, I click on Contact in the Navigation Menu and then will be able to access a contact form where I can submit my query.

     ![Alt text](assets/images/contact-user.png)

     * As a returning visitor, I want to be able to easily access social media links which contains any new updates.
+Easily accessible social media links are included in the footer of every page for users.

     ![Alt text](assets/images/social-media.png)

 * __Frequent Visitor Goals__ <a name="frequent-visitor-goals"></a>

     * As a frequent user, I want to check to see if there is any updated important visitor information or if ticket prices have changed.
+To do this, from the homepage, I click on the Visit link in the Navigation Menu and then the latest visitor information will be presented to me.

     ![Latest info](assets/images/visit-path.png)

     * As a frequent user, I want to see if any new historical information about the castle has been published on the website.
+If I want to find out if any castle history has been added to the site, from the homepage, I click on History and then will be able to access the timeline which gives a historical overview of the site.

     ![Facts](assets/images/timeline-user.png)

     * As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or castle.
+From the home page, I scroll down to the bottom of the page and enter my email address in the newsletter submission form and this will enable me to subscribe to the latest newsletter.

     ![Newsletter](assets/images/subscribe-user.png)